travelping/enit/README.md

 	$ enit reconfigure relex
 	reconfigure: config changes applied

-Inside the VM, enit will calculate the differences between the running configuration and the config files.
-It then sets all the application parameters and calls the `config_change` functions in all applications whose configuration has changed (if they define it).
+Inside the VM, enit calculates the differences between the running configuration and the config files.
+It then sets all the application parameters and calls the `config_change` function in all applications whose configuration has changed (if they define the callback).